Special Consideration for Missed Term Work

 Note: the University has temporarily suspended the need for a medical note for absences from academic participation, therefore students do not need to provide supporting documentation.
 You must complete the steps below in order to submit a request.

 If you have questions please contact the Departmental Assistant at firstname.lastname@example.org.

 Submit your Special Consideration Request online within 72 hours of the missed test or assignment due date.

 Note: the system is not mobile-friendly.
-If you encounter browser issues please try using Microsoft Internet Explorer or Firefox.
+If you encounter browser issues please try using Firefox.